-A visible clock is recommended, but not required, in conjunction with the regionals, super regionals or the Men's College World Series.
-A visible clock will be used at the NCAA Men's College World Series.
-The umpires will be responsible for tracking the time between pitches/innings on the field and also the enforcement of the associated rules unless a visible clock is available in the stadium.
+A visible clock is required in conjunction with the regionals, super regionals and the Men's College World Series.
+There will be three visible clocks that will be used at the NCAA Men's College World Series.
+The umpires will be responsible for tracking the time between pitches/innings on the field and also the enforcement of the associated rules with the visible clock available in the stadium.
 The clock will be kept and/or monitored by the third base umpire.